How to deal with harassment by a neighbour

-Harassment is someone doing something to you that is unwanted, and that causes you alarm or distress.
+Harassment is someone doing something to you that causes you alarm or distress.
 It can be:

 unwanted texts or phone calls

 If you're being harassed by a neighbour, there are steps you can take to stop it.

 If you need to talk to someone about how you're feeling, get support from Samaritans.

 Keep a diary of when you are being harassed and what the person did.
 Keep any notes or texts you get from the person.
 Evidence will help if you go to the police or the council.

 Speak to them if you feel able to.
 Explain how their behaviour makes you feel.
 Ask a trusted family member or friend to be with you for support.

 Only do this if you feel safe doing so.
 Never put yourself in danger by confronting someone who is harassing you.